If you're interested in starting a career in healthcare, becoming a medical assistant is one option to consider.

 Make sure you choose an accredited program with high passing rates for the certification exam.
 Many programs also help with job placement after you graduate.

-Stepful has a 4-month online medical assistant program that includes an externship and a 100% job placement guarantee.
+Stepful has a 4-month Illinois medical assistant program that includes an externship and a 100% job placement guarantee.

 Job Outlook for Medical Assistants in Illinois